labdaddy/wgu-paper/Online_Security.md

 Quid pro quo.
 This is a sophisticated method of attck is a hybrid version of other common methods.
 The attacker would offer assistance and pretend to be, for example, a technical expert when the victim is facing technical issues.
 The attacker would ask the victim to install malware in one way or the other or convince the victim to provide login credentials.
 (restatement of thesis)

+MATERIAL BELOW IS POSSIBLY USEABLE
+EXAMPLE: The following example illustrates the thesis with the preview (in italics): “New York Fashion Week is an exciting event that many of us have heard about and during which designers reveal the upcoming season’s collection to fashion journalists and retail buyers, and in my speech, I will explain the event and share my experiences as an attendee.
+First I will present the event’s history, then I will preview the fashions on display and finally I will describe for you what to expect should you attend the week.”
+This clearly illustrates the need for further education on the dangers of social engineering attacks through the medium of email.
+In addition there is the common approach of quid pro quo social engineering attacks where an attacker poses as an authority figure or technical representative that can be trusted with sensitive or confidential information.
+This paper is focused on the dangers of social engineering attacks.
+Studies show that 30 percent of individuals would open an email even if they were aware it was suspicous.
+This type of attack typically involves some form of psychological manipulation, exploiting weaknesses in human logic known as cognitive biases.
+NEEDS MORE

 RESTATEMENT OF THESIS